 This (non-funded) project covers a variety of perspectives of Open (Government) Data and OGD portals aimed at improving them both, as well as promoting better information on the current state and potential improvements of this initiative.
-It deals with topics such as user-centered OGD portal usability, timeliness of OGD in terms of pandemic, link with Society 5.0 and whether OGD portals and the data published corresponds to these trends, and a country-specific study on Latvian OGD.
+It deals with topics such as user-centered OGD (also smart city and geospatial data, as well as transparency) portal usability, Open Data Ecosystem (its components and sustainability and resilience aspects), timeliness of OGD in terms of pandemic, barriers towards opening data public bodies encounter and how to overcome them (incl. development of new theory/model to substitute TAM and UTAUT often seen as outdated), seeking towards a framework for determination of country-specific high-value datasets, link with Society 5.0 and whether OGD portals and the data published corresponds to these trends.
 The broad range of topics and coverage of (inter)national issues has attracted several international colleagues, with whom cooperation was established to improve the world by means of OGD facilitating their value, potential to be reused and many more.

 The results of these studies are submitted to the holders of Latvia’s open data portal (Ministry of Environmental Protection and Regional Development) and used to prepare external reports for relevant European institutions.
 As an example, one report, in which these data and results were used was dedicated to the most priority datasets (high-value datasets) to be opened in Latvia (submitted to Publications Office of the European Union).
 Although it is only a first step in this direction, I am pleased that many stakeholders have found it useful.